SysKitTeam/docs-bp/databases/sql-server-memory.md

 ---
-title: SQL Server Memory
-description: >-
-  SQL Server Memory best practices report by SPDocKit determines whether the min server memory and max server memory settings have been changed in your SQL Server configuration options.
+description: SQL Server Memory best practices report by SPDocKit determines whether the min server memory and max server memory settings have been changed in your SQL Server configuration options.
-author: Toni Frankola
-date: 23/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # SQL Server Memory